skg-if/extensions/index.md

 The documentation will be rendered into a dedicated "minisite"; something like [this](https://skg-if.github.io/extension-template).
 Once a new extension reaches the expected level of maturity, it will be listed on the left-side of the page as an endorsed extension.

-{: .important }
-In order to prevent clashing with other extensions, an extension should specify an agreed namespace to be used as a prefix for introduced entities, properties, relations and API specifications (i.e., methods and HTTP parameters).

 ## Extension lifecycle
 The lifecycle (i.e., development and maintenance) of an SKG-IF extension falls outside the scope of the RDA WG and the discussion around the core model.